 B. Complete the form by filling in the information requested for each field.
 These login credentials will be used for the Crowfall website, forum and game.

-C. Note that the username you select will be visible as your username on our forum.
+C. Note that the username you select will be visible as your username on our forum and in-game.

 D. Also note that a pledge package is required to post on the Crowfall forum; however, for the first 30 days after registration, anyone without a pledge package may post in the “Welcome to Crowfall” forum.